Singles' Day: Outside China

 Singles' Day has since been popularized through the internet and is now observed at several places outside of China as well.
 The holiday has particularly grown in Southeast Asia, with customers in the Lazada's Southeast Asian marketplaces ordering 6.5 million items in 2017.
-In Indonesia, for example, 11 November is dubbed by some e-commerce websites as the "Harbolnas" (National Online Shopping Day), though it is usually took place on 12 December.
+In Indonesia, for example, 11 November is dubbed by some e-commerce websites as the "Harbolnas" (abbreviation of Hari Belanja Online Nasional, "National Online Shopping Day"), though it is usually took place on 12 December.

-In the United Kingdom, Single's Day, also called National Singles Day, is celebrated on 11 March.
-It was initiated by a group of internationally recognised dating experts in order to help singles either embrace their single status or 'do something about it'.
+In the United Kingdom, National Singles Day is celebrated on 11 March.
+It was initiated by a group of internationally recognised dating experts in order to help singles either embrace their single status or "do something about it".

 MediaMarkt, a German company, promotes Singles' Day in their stores.
 Belgian MediaMarkt also participates, but reactions have been negative, as 11 November is the anniversary of the Armistice of 11 November 1918 that ended World War I, and the day is associated with somber commemoration of the war dead in Belgium.
 In 2016, Swedish electronics retailer Elgiganten promoted a Singles Day campaign in Norway before implementing it in the other Nordic countries the following year.